Nauticus Robotics (NASDAQ:KITT) Releases Earnings Results

-Nauticus Robotics (NASDAQ:KITT – Get Free Report) posted its earnings results on Tuesday.
-The company reported ($1.87) earnings per share for the quarter, Zacks reports.
-The company had revenue of $0.47 million for the quarter.
+Nauticus Robotics (NASDAQ:KITT – Get Free Report) announced its earnings results on Tuesday.
+The company reported ($1.87) earnings per share (EPS) for the quarter, Zacks reports.

 Nauticus Robotics Price Performance